web-platform-tests/interop/charter.md

 * Microsoft
 * Mozilla

-## Joining the Team
+## Joining and Leaving the Team

-If your organization has a track record of contributions to the web platform you can request to join the Interop Team.
-Broad participation is welcome, but the existing team will make a decision based on consensus.
-There are also [other ways of contributing](./CONTRIBUTING.md).
+If your organization has a track record of contributions to the web-platform-tests project, you may request to join the Interop Team.
+The decision will be made by the current team based on consensus.

+Team members can be removed by their own request or the consensus of the entire team.